Daniel Wass

-Daniel Wass (born 31 May 1989) is a Danish professional footballer who plays for Danish Superliga club Brøndby and the Denmark national team.
+Daniel Wass (born 31 May 1989) is a Danish professional footballer who plays for Danish Superliga club Brøndby, which he captains, and the Denmark national team.
 He is capable of playing as a midfielder and full-back.

 Early years

 During the majority of his childhood, Wass played for Copenhagen-suburb club BK Avarta, but in 2006, he was scouted by Brøndby and promptly switched clubs.
 After a year of playing for youth teams within the club, he joined the first team.